gabrielmccoll/cchugo/content/azure-devops/get-adohosted-ip.md

 Thanks to  **/r/daedalus_structure** for pointing out the service tags could use more clarity and that VMSS exist as an alt.

-Thanks to **/r/themurmel** for telling me could scale to 0 foor VMSS.
+Thanks to **/r/themurmel** for telling me could scale to 0 for VMSS.